Philippines: Bomb blasts leave several soldiers dead | DW | 24.08.2020

 Two bombs exploded in a southern Philippines town on Monday, military and police sources said.
 The blasts killed at least five soldiers and injured over a dozen more individuals.

-The twin explosions occured at around noon local time along a main street in Jolo town in Sulu province, around 1,000 kilometres (621 miles) south of Manila.
+The first bomb detonated at around noon local time along a main street in the town of Jolo in Sulu province, around 1,000 kilometres (621 miles) south of Manila.

 Initial army reports said the source of the first blast was a homemade bomb on a parked motorcycle.